Question: Why pay thousands of dollars to a divorce lawyer to handle your divorce case in New Jersey when legally you can do it yourself?

-Ben Stevens, Esq. authored a very well-founded blog post on this very topic yesterday.
+Ben Stevens, Esq., a colleague of mine from South Carolina, authored a very well-founded blog post on this very topic.
 Stevens says:

 Divorce is a serious process that can have lifelong implications-on you, your spouse, and your children.
 Attempting to settle complicated issues with a "fill in the blank" form just doesn't make sense.